-- The scholarships are given within the academic year (September 1st – June 30th), and are awarded one year at a time.
-Keep in mind that one can only be awarded two times through this scholarship program.
+- The scholarships are given within the academic year (August 1st – May 31st), and are awarded one year at a time.
+Keep in mind that one can only be awarded two times.

-- The program period has to be minimum three months.
+- The program period has to be a minimum length of three months.

-- Applicants who are awarded/have applied for funding from other sources for the same application period applied must notify NORAM about this.
+- Applicants who are awarded/have applied for funding from other sources for the same application period applied must notify NORAM.

 - Applicant must notify NORAM of any changes to plans (ex. program length, project plans etc.)